codio-templates/onboarding/.guides/content/Unit-dashboard-70a4.md

 - You can see the following
   - how much time a student has spent within the Unit
   - their auto-graded scoring
-  - whether the student has completed the unit (the left columm shows this but the student has probably not set this yet)
+  - whether the student has completed the unit (the left column shows this but the student has probably not set this yet)

 ![](.guides/img/unit-teacher.png)